The Complete Guide to Deck Jackets | History, Variations, and Why It’s the Best Winter Jacket

 Who should buy a deck jacket?

-- Guys who want a jacket that can withstand subzero temperatures
+- Guys who want a casual jacket that can withstand subzero temperatures

-- History buffs who like the idea of wearing the same jacket as their ancestors
+- People who like the idea of wearing the same jacket their ancestors wore to fight in World War 2

 Who shouldn’t buy a deck jacket?